sean2249/sean2249.github.io/content/posts/weekly/weekly_02.md

 factory.register_builder('LOCAL', create_local_music_service)
 ```

-### What happens when you type in a url in an address bar in a brow
+### [network,backend,frontend] What happens when you type in a url in an address bar in a brow
 ![flowchart](https://i.imgur.com/Yka8dy7.jpg)
 https://www.facebook.com/will.fans/posts/5477204855641947